cylc-admin

 a:expired?

-a:expired? has to be included in the graph to avoid validation failure.
+a:expired? has to be included in the graph to avoid stall.
 This makes it clear that the halt is intentional.

 Output Groups